 But let’s light a little more of a fire under this.
 Next, let’s look at the downsides of a lack of self-control.

 Remember, the instinct-driven parts of the mind can be very helpful, but that doesn’t mean they always have the right idea.
 A lack of self-control to balance those instincts could leave you with:

 - Weakened resistance to cravings of all sorts

 - Inability to keep bad habits in check

 - Poor management of emotions like anger and frustration

 - An overall sense of fatigue

 The efficiency of our impulses is their strength, but it’s also what makes them dangerous.
-Without rational thinking in place to check our impulses, we end up making ugly short-term decisions.
-We’re more likely to give in to laziness, selfish thinking, vices, and all manner of bad habits.
+Without rational thinking in place to check those impulses, we make some unfortunate short-term decisions.
+For instance, we’re more likely to give in to laziness, selfish thoughts, vices, and a variety of bad habits.

 1. Reduce Decision Fatigue

-So how do we reconcile these two properties?
-Have I simply gotten us trapped in a pointless logic puzzle?
+But how do we reconcile those two things?
+How do we manage something that needs to be used less and needs to be used more?
+Have I gotten us trapped in a pointless logic puzzle?
 AGAIN?!
-How do we balance something that both needs to be used less and needs to be used more?